FuturePortal/CIMonitor/docs/modules/marble-run.md

 | `maxMarbles`        | yes       | Maximum amount of marbles to be fired at the same time                   |
 | `runDuration`       | yes       | Duration of the run in milliseconds                                      |

-In order to push a video to the dashboard, you need to configure a trigger and an event.
+In order to push an action, you need to configure a trigger and an event.
 For example:

 ```json
 {